Utazi soup, Ofe Utazi

 If you want the utazi to be stringy and very visible in the soup, don’t use the blender.

 Peel and cut the slice of yam into cubes.
-Wash and place in a small pot with water and boil till tender.
+Wash and place in a small pot with water and boil until tender.

-Strain off the water and pound with a mortar and pestle, potato masher or food processor till it comes together into a smooth, lump-free gluey mash.
+Strain off the water and pound with a mortar and pestle, potato masher or food processor until it comes together into a smooth, lump-free gluey mash.

-Wash your meat and stockfish, place in a pot, season with salt and seasoning cube and boil till tender.
+Wash your meat and stockfish, place in a pot, season with salt and seasoning cube and boil until tender.

 Soak the dry fish in boiling hot water for 2 minutes, drain and rinse properly with cold water.